 The tight-knit community of Pisac, with a population of roughly 10,000 people, is best known for its colorful artisan marketplace in the main plaza.
-Students head there to shop, browse, and people-watch.
+Students head there to shop, browse, and strike up conversation.
 The town has many other handicraft and clothing shops as well, along with yoga centers and boutiques catering to spiritual tourism.

 Most of your meals will be enjoyed at home with your host family.
-Rice and beans are a mainstay, along with grains like quinoa, and very little meat.
+Rice and potatoes are a mainstay, along with grains like quinoa, and some amount meat.
 On occasion you’ll head to restaurants in town with friends, where you’ll find a range of options.
 If you like corn, you’re in luck!
 Traditional dishes include adobo, a pork stew made with chicha (corn beer), and lawa, an Andean soup made from fresh-ground corn, potatoes, cheese, and eggs.
 You’ll also find a variety of vegetarian and vegan cuisine.
-Food stands sell local favorites like empanadas, tamales, ears of fresh cooked corn with cheese, and crispy fire-roasted cuy (guinea pig) – the national dish!
+Food stands sell local favorites like empanadas, tamales, ears of fresh cooked corn with cheese, and crispy fire-roasted cuy (guinea pig) – the local most traditional dish!

 Daily LifeClick to Open